channouze/p4backup/README.md

 # p4backup
-A small backup script for perforce instances which does not require p4api.
+A small backup script for perforce instances which does not require p4api nor p4dctl.

 Supports checkpointing, verifying checkpoints, and archiving the whole depot.